-- 5.1.
+5.1.
 Unit operating priority throughout the year is shown in section 2.1.1, Powerhouse Flow Distribution.

-Operating the end units provides attraction flow for adult fish at both powerhouses and helps move juvenile fish out of the first powerhouse tailrace - 5.2.
+5.2.
 Turbine units will operate within 1% of best efficiency and within cavitation limits at various head ranges as shown in Tables BON-12 through BON-14 for both powerhouses.
 Powerhouse One units 1 through 6, 8 and 10 have different MW output requirements because they are minimum gap runner units and have a different MW versus discharge relationship.

-- 5.3.
+5.3.
 To the extent technically feasible, turbines will be operated within +/-1% of best turbine efficiency from April 1 through October 31 (as specified in the BPA load shaping guidelines) to avoid excess daytime spill (during the time of year when the 75 kcfs spill cap applies), or to comply with other coordinated fish measures.
-However, during the rest of the year, the project will continue to operate units within the 1% turbine efficiency range, except as specifically requested by BPA to do otherwise as provided in Appendix C. New, separate 1% operating criteria are provided for MGR units 1 through 6 in Table BON-13). - 5.4.
+However, during the rest of the year, the project will continue to operate units within the 1% turbine efficiency range, except as specifically requested by BPA to do otherwise as provided in Appendix C. New, separate 1% operating criteria are provided for MGR units 1 through 6 in Table BON-13).

+5.4.
 The project turbine unit maintenance schedules will be reviewed by Project and Operations Division biologists for fish impacts.
-If possible, maintenance of priority units will be scheduled for winter maintenance periods, or when there are low numbers of fish passing the project. - 5.4.1.
+If possible, maintenance of priority units will be scheduled for winter maintenance periods, or when there are low numbers of fish passing the project.

+5.4.1.
 Unit 1 provides important attraction flow for adult fish, and it helps move juvenile fish downstream.
-Long-term outages will be avoided after the beginning of the juvenile fish passage season, until after the adult fall chinook and coho runs at the end of October. - 5.4.2.
+Long-term outages will be avoided after the beginning of the juvenile fish passage season, until after the adult fall chinook and coho runs at the end of October.

+5.4.2.
 In the event of long-term outages at Bonneville powerhouses, affected units will be exercised periodically.
 Each unit will be operated 4-8 hours every two weeks to exercise governor components and clean wetted surfaces of corrosion, so that if needed, fish injury will be minimized and the units will be in good operating condition.
 Actual runtime will be the minimum amount needed to keep the unit in good working condition.
-This may be performed at night, daytime, or whenever unit cycling will have the least effect on fish passage as determined by the project biologist. - 5.5.
+This may be performed at night, daytime, or whenever unit cycling will have the least effect on fish passage as determined by the project biologist.

+5.5.
 The headgates at units 11 through 18 have been dogged off and the system has been depressurized.
 Oil leaks develop frequently when the system operates with normal pressure.
 Further related instructions are described in a memorandum from the project operations superintendent.
 (Memorandum for All Operations, from BON Chief of Operations, dated September 23, 1993.
 Subject: Powerhouse 2 Hydraulic Head Gate Operation).